roytang/blog/content/photos/2021/01/1349796416042856448/index.md

 - ThreeHouses
 - NintendoSwitch
 - games
+title: Fire Emblem Three Houses
 ---

 Finally finished #FireEmblem #ThreeHouses, or one run at least!
 Doing the other two might take a while!   #NintendoSwitch

 And yes, I could have gotten a much better screenshot from the ending I suppose, but I'm too lazy to go back and get one lol

+Short review: Battles are way too easy, even without using the rewind mechanic the game gives you.
+Story and characters are pretty good though.